patricklafrance/wmfnext-shell/README.md

 > **Note**
 >
-> For the sake of this demo, every shared assets will be added to a single shared package.
-When developing a real application, we recommend splitting shared assets in multiple standalone packages to maximise dependency segregation, improve cohesion and minimize the scope of updates.
+> For the sake of this demo, all shared assets will be added to a single shared package.
+However, when developing a real application, it is recommend to split shared assets into multiple standalone packages to maximise dependency segregation, improve cohesion and minimize the scope of an update.

-👉 First, create the new shared project and add the `Session` type.
+👉 First, add a `Session` type to the `wmfnext-shared` package:

 ```ts
 // shared - session.ts